ZeroCM/zcm/docs/building.md

 ### Optional

- - All built-in transports: inclusion can be disabled at build-time
+ - All built-in transports: inclusion must be enabled pre-compile-time
  - ZeroMQ: used for the `ipc` and `inproc` transports
  - Java JNI: used for the Java language bindings and tools implemented in Java
  - NodeJS and socket.io: used for client-side web applications.
 Note that Debian